ehxewri/ProjectOne_Team2/README.md

 Going into this project we predicted that there would be a stronger correlation between household income and the housing price index than the population and the housing price index.

 With the data we collected we were able to graph out and analyze the trends in the data to show the correlation between HPI, POP, and HI.

+With the project we looked into the housing market in three local areas in north Texas.
+The three counties
+we pulled data for are Collin County, Dallas County, and Denton County.
+While going through websites we
+found that our most reliable resource will be FRED (Federal Reserve Economic Data).
+Our initial
+hypothesis was there will be a correlation between the Housing Price Index (HPI) and the other two
+variables, Population Growth (POP) and Household Income (HI).
+While going through the data we found
+that the correlation is much higher then we initially thought.

 ![alt text](image-18.png)